roeeshoshani/genesis/README.md

 functional kernel was laid.

 ## final note
-feel free to follow along the development of this project.
+feel free to follow along the development of this project, ask questions, and contribute by creating a PR.

-also, feel free to ask me questions, i will be happy to help and i'll do my best to answer them.

-if you want to contribute, create a PR, i could use some help...

 cheers